 - Pat Sloan‘s Globetrotting Block of the Month with Free Quilt Patterns (Get details here.)

 - Finish my Passion 48 (See our staff’s Project 48 rules here.)

 - Quilts and More Welcome Home wall hanging series (in Quilts and More Fall)

-I have some tips for jumpstarting your creativity.
+I have some tips for prioritizing projects.
 (See my tips for making your list here.)